-Our leadership team has more than 80 years combined experience in cellular analysis, particle analysis, flow cytometry, and instrument development.
-In addition, our technical experience in cellular and particle analysis instrumentation evolved from active research by Graves (25 years), Woods (17 years), and Freyer (40 years) in the field of flow cytometry.
+Our leadership team has more than 100 years combined experience in cellular analysis, particle analysis, flow cytometry, and instrument development.
+In addition, our technical experience in cellular and particle analysis instrumentation evolved from active research by Graves (25 years), O'Rourke (20 years), Woods (17 years), and Freyer (40 years) in the field of flow cytometry and assay development.

 Steve’s research programs at the Los Alamos National Laboratory were influential in the development of the first acoustic focusing flow cytometer and his more recent programs at the University of New Mexico are the basis of BennuBio’s technology.
 As a recognized world leader in the field Steve continues to be actively involved in BennuBio’s daily R&D activities and to provide vision and leadership to the company.

 Andy has 30+ years of experience in developing optical-based measurement systems for spectroscopy, imaging and sensing, most recently as a Professor Chemical and Biological Engineering at the University of New Mexico where he worked closely with Dr. Graves on development of parallel acoustic flow cytometry.
 Prior to his work at UNM, he was a scientist at Los Alamos National Laboratory.